thephpleague/csv/upgrading/upgrading-8.0.md

 ### fetchColumn callable argument

-The optional callable argument from `Reader::fetchColumn` now expects its first argument to be tje selected column value.
+The optional callable argument from `Reader::fetchColumn` now expects its first argument to be the selected column value.
 In all previous versions, the callable first argument was an array.

 **Old code:**